Book of Enoch: References in the New Testament

 Deut 33:2 (English Standard Version [ESV] translation) The Lord came from Sinai and dawned from Seir upon us; he shone forth from Mount Paran; he came from the ten thousands of Saints, with flaming fire at his right hand.

 Other English translations of this passage vary widely.

 According to John Barton, under the heading of canonicity, it is not enough to merely demonstrate that something is quoted.
 Instead, it is necessary to demonstrate the nature of the quotation.

 In the case of the Jude 1:14 quotation of 1 Enoch 1:9, it would be difficult to argue that Jude does not quote Enoch as a historical prophet since he cites Enoch by name.
-However, there remains a question as to whether the author of Jude attributed the quotation believing the source to be the historical Enoch before the flood or as a midrash of Deuteronomy 33:2–3.
+However, there remains a question as to whether the author of Jude attributed the quotation to the historical Enoch before the flood or to a midrash on Deuteronomy 33:2–3.
 (Note: See "Jude" in index of Nickelsburg (2001).)
 The Greek text might seem unusual in stating that "Enoch the Seventh from Adam" prophesied "to" (dative case) not "of" (genitive case) the men.
 However, this Greek grammar might indicate the meaning "against them" – the dative τούτοις as a dative of disadvantage (dativus incommodi).
 (Note: ...
 '14. of these: lit., 'to these'; Jude has some odd use of the dative'.
 Also see Wallace, D. Greek Grammar beyond the Basics.
-The unique use of the dative toutois in the Greek text (προεφήτευσεν δὲ καὶ τούτοις) is a departure from normal NT use where the prophet prophesies "to" the audience "concerning" (genitive peri auton) false teachers etc.)
+The unique use of the dative toutois in the Greek text (προεφήτευσεν δὲ καὶ τούτοις) is a departure from normal NT use where the prophet prophesies "to" the audience "concerning" (genitive peri auton) false teachers, etc.)